tinkavidovic/competition/README.md

 6lu7cov.pdb is pdb structure of coronavirus protease without  small molecule or drug that was bind to this protease

-ChEBI_28572.sdf is sdf file of rescinnamine used for Pyrx docking
+ChEBI_28572.sdf is sdf file of rescinnamine used for Pyrx docking (Vina search space set to maximum)

 rescinnamine_binding_affinities_pyrx.sdf and rescinnamine_pyrx_binding_affinity.csv are results of binding affinity energy between